 Our favorite style of cruise for snorkeling in Cabo San Lucas is the catamaran with nets.
 What this means is that you can lay over the water as you sail to your destination.
 You get splashed.
 You get sun.
 You have an amazing time.
 And then you still have snorkeling to do!

-Other snorkeling cruises we’ve done have included the Oceanus (great for kids!) and the Cabo Escape.
-We’ve done others too, but they weren’t exceptional.
+More guided snorkeling cruises in Cabo that we’ve done include the Oceanus (great for kids!) and the Cabo Escape.
+We’ve done others too, but they weren’t exceptional or weren’t environmentally friendly.
 What we like about the larger boats, like these last two, is that they have lots of shade and play space for the kids.
-This is key, particularly if they’re not up for jumping from the boat.
+This is key for snorkeling tours with young kids, particularly if they’re not up for jumping from the boat.

-Tip: a booking service, such as Olympus Tours, is a great idea if you want to get a snorkeling cruise set up in advance.
+Tip: we always recommend setting up a snorkeling cruise in advance.
 There are loads of people trying to get you onto their boat as you wander through town, so booking in advance is helpful for ensuring you’re getting the type of tour you want.
-Tours in Los Cabos are plentiful, so working with a larger booking agent is great assurance you’ll have a good time.

 Note: depending on the boat you’re touring with, you may be required to wear a life jacket at all times, even if you’re an experienced swimmer.
 This is both a bummer and nice peace of mind.
 Snorkeling should be a stress free experience, so if wearing the PFD stresses you out, talk to the crew about your options.

 Driving or walking to a local beach will actually provide some wonderful snorkeling opportunities.
-You’ll need your own snorkel gear for this, so find out if you can rent/borrow some from your hotel (or you can purchase it for cheap at a pharmacia or any other store.
-Oh, and you’ll want to bring a beach umbrella, as not every beach is equipped with palapas for public use (some are though).
+You’ll need your own snorkel gear for this, so find out if you can rent/borrow some from your hotel, or you can purchase it for cheap at a pharmacia or any other store.
+You’ll also want to bring a beach umbrella for sun protection, as not every beach is equipped with palapas for public use (some are though).

 When you start your snorkeling experience from the beach instead of the boat, you’ll be able to see more of the cove you’re on.
-For example, a lot of the beaches in the Los Cabos area have tide pools and smaller pools filled with life, and even though you would be snorkeling in them, they’re fun to explore.
-And beyond these pools, you also get to start into the water near rocky areas, which is where the best snorkeling is found.
+For example, a lot of the beaches in the Los Cabos area have tide pools and smaller coves filled with life, and even though you wouldn’t be snorkeling in them, they’re fun to explore.
+And beyond these small pools, you get to start your Cabo snorkeling in the water near rocky areas, which is where the best snorkeling is found.